-In spring 2017, students educated with Massachusetts public funds were required by state and federal laws to participate in MCAS testing.
+In spring 2018, students educated with Massachusetts public funds were required by state and federal laws to participate in MCAS testing.
 The 1993 Massachusetts Education Reform Act mandates that all students in the tested grades who are educated with Massachusetts public funds participate in the MCAS, including the following groups of students:

-- students enrolled in public schools - students enrolled in charter schools - students enrolled in innovation schools - students enrolled in a Commonwealth of Massachusetts Virtual School - students enrolled in educational collaboratives - students enrolled in private schools receiving special education that is publicly funded by the Commonwealth, including approved and unapproved private special education schools within and outside Massachusetts - students enrolled in institutional settings receiving educational services - students in mobile military families - students in the custody of either the Department of Children and Families (DCF) or the Department of Youth Services (DYS) - students with disabilities - English learner (EL) students - students who have been expelled but receive educational services from a district - foreign exchange students who are coded as #11 under "Reason for Enrollment" in the Student Information Management System (SIMS)
+- students enrolled in public schools - students enrolled in charter schools - students enrolled in innovation schools - students enrolled in a Commonwealth of Massachusetts Virtual School - students enrolled in educational collaboratives - students enrolled in private schools receiving special education that is publicly funded by the Commonwealth, including approved and unapproved private special education schools within and outside Massachusetts - students enrolled in institutional settings receiving educational services - students in military families - students in the custody of either the Department of Children and Families (DCF) or the Department of Youth Services (DYS) - students with disabilities - English learner (EL) students - students who have been expelled but receive educational services from a district - foreign exchange students who are coded as #11 under "Reason for Enrollment" in the Student Information Management System (SIMS)

 It was the responsibility of the principal to ensure that all enrolled students participated in testing as mandated by state and federal laws.
 To certify that all students participated in testing as required, principals were required to complete the online Principal's Certification of Proper Test Administration (PCPA) following each test administration.
-See Appendix B for a summary of participation rates.
+For a summary of participation rates, see the 2018 MCAS Participation Report on DESE's School and District Profiles website, at profiles.doe.mass.edu/mcas/participation.aspx?orgcode=000000000&fycode=2018&orgtypecode=0.